Purpose of This Guide

 Check with your career services office for additional resources that can assist you in assuring a hiring process that is free from discrimination and provides equal opportunities to all qualified students.

-Updated 2018 by the Principles for Ethical Professional Practice Committee.
+Reviewed by the 2020 Principles for Ethical Professional Practice Committee.